nthuy190991/SRSM_QuebecCity_building_extraction/README.md

 ## Notes:
 - For the sake of computational cost, we carried out the SRSM separately on tile (each covers a 1km x 1km area).
 - The tile-based results were then combined in QGIS.
-- Two versions are provided: without and with ERSI ArcMap built-in polygonization [algorithm](https://arxiv.org/abs/1504.06584).
+- A version of the polygonized footprints by applying the ERSI ArcMap built-in polygonization [algorithm](https://arxiv.org/abs/1504.06584) can be found [here]().
 But only the raw results from SRSM are used in the publication.

 ## Conversion ERSI Shapefile into GeoJSON
 In order to convert [ERSI Shapefile](https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) into [GeoJSON](https://geojson.org) or vice versa, please use the Python script 'geojson_to_shp.py' (credits to Dr. Eric Janssens-Coron from CRDIG, Université Laval).
-Prerequisite for this Python script is [Geopandas](https://geopandas.org).
+Prerequisite: [Geopandas](https://geopandas.org).

 ## Questions/Discussions